 The piercing line is a bullish reversal candlestick pattern found at the end of a bearish trend that helps traders find potential reversal zones.

-How to Identify and Use the Piercing Line Pattern in Forex Trading?
+How to Identify the Piercing Line Pattern in Trading?

 There are several things to keep in mind to identify the piercing line pattern.
 First, the pattern appears at the bottom of a downward trend.
 Secondly, it includes a long bearish candle followed by a long bullish candle that must be at least 50% of the length of the previous candlestick.